* This post does contain affiliate links*

 Day 4 – A day at the Grand Canyon…

 What to do: Reserve a Grand Canyon South Rim tour ticket with Detours of the West.
 This tour is an all day event which starts early in the morning and ends late evening.
 This tour encompasses the Grand Canyon AND Sedona (among a few other highlights) and gives you a little taste of each.
 It’s truly an impressive tour and is reasonably priced and includes transportation, lunch, park fees and bottled water!

 Day 5 – A day in Phoenix downtown and departure day…

 What to do: Head to downtown Phoenix to explore this revamped city.
 Walk around and admire all the wall art and head over to Phoenix Public Market Café when you’re ready to sit and relax before your flight back home.

-*Thank you to Mountain Shadows and Hotel Valley Ho for hosting me – this post does contain affiliate links*
+Thanks to Mountain Shadows and Hotel Valley Ho for a hosted stay